demisto/content/Packs/Core/Playbooks/playbook-Ransomware_Enrich_and_Contain_README.md

 2.Retrieves the WildFire sandbox report and extract the indicators within it.
     * The playbook tries to retrieve the report, but if there is no report available, the playbook tries to fetch the ransomware file for detonation.

-3.Hunts for the ransomware alert indicators from the alert table, searches for endpoints that have been seen with them, and allows containing the identified endpoints.
+3. Hunts for the ransomware alert indicators from the alert table, searches for endpoints that have been seen with them, and allows containing the identified endpoints.

 ## Dependencies